"If you would be a real seeker after truth,

 This article may be copied and distributed only in its entirety to others for non-commercial purposes.
 Mass printed publication of this document or portions of this document alone or as a part of any other document, is prohibited without the express written permission of the author.
 This copyright notice must be kept intact in any copy or partial copy distributed.

 The author appreciates input or questions from others.
-Don't hesitate to contact him.
+Please do not hesitate to contact him (click below).

 Thanks for your interest, Richard Marker